-Bread baking is making its way back to the home kitchen, it has had a new resurgence in society today, why?
-Because it is an art, which rewards the setting of any table with a look and taste that can only be met by a fresh home cooked loaf of bread.
+Bread baking is making its way back to the home kitchen, it is having a new resurgence in society today, why?
+Because it’s an art; it rewards the setting of any table with a look and taste that can only be met by a fresh home-cooked loaf of bread.
 So our mission is to give you some basic direction on making not just a loaf of bread but a great loaf with lots of taste and character.
-We will attempt to give you enough information so that you can make a really good loaf of bread for that occasional get together or if you wish to help you grow to pursue your own particular niche.
+We will attempt to give you enough information so that you can make a really good loaf of bread for that occasional get together or help you grow to pursue your own particular niche.

 As a culture, we have been baking bread for thousands of years.
 It has only been since the industrial age that we have veered from this home hearth as something to time consuming and unimportant, but! then you have a piece of that bread (you know the one) in that restaurant or event that just made you drool!
 And that’s why you’re here.

-So with a little planning some flour and yeast, you can bring some simple recipes’ to life, in a Dutch oven; Dutch ovens offer a great cooking platform as they retain the heat and steam extremely well for baking bread.
+So with a little planning some flour and yeast, you can bring some simple recipes’ to life, in a Dutch oven; Dutch ovens offer a great cooking platform as they retain the heat and steam extremely well, which is ideal for baking bread.

 4 1/2 oz